Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   $ tz new -t TizenNUIApp -n nuiapp -T dotnet -p tizen-9.0 -w ~/workspace
   ```

-## Set Global and Project configuration options
+## Set global and project configuration options

-The command displays and sets the global and project configuration options.
-For setting or getting project configurations, Project path is mandatory.
+The following command displays and sets the global and project configuration options.
+For setting or getting project configurations, project path is mandatory:

 **Syntax:**